Things NOT To Do When An Employee Resigns

 Looking for new opportunities is a good thing when we think the current context is not fulfilling us anymore.

-For writing this article, I got inspired by having lot of talks with friends, ex-colleagues who resigned from their jobs and did not get the support or the words they were expecting.
+For writing this article, I got inspired by having a lot of talks with friends, and ex-colleagues who resigned from their jobs and did not get the support or the words they were expecting.

 Thank you all for your help!